bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 ### Signing your iOS project

 To sign your iOS project, you have to upload certificates and profiles depending on the distribution and the code signing type you have to set in the Cordova/Ionic Archive Steps.
 Let's dive right in!

-{% include message_box.html type="note" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the `Certificate and profile installer`Step.
-However, Bitrise also supports [automatic provisioning](https://yv69yaruhkt48w.preview.forestry.io/code-signing/ios-code-signing/ios-auto-provisioning/) but it is not in the scope of this guide." %}

 1. Generate the native Xcode project locally from your Ionic or Cordova project by calling `cordova platform add ios` or `ionic cordova platform add ios`.
 2. Use our `codesigndoc` tool to [collect the code signing files](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).